Find Trade Colleges

 40% Percent Racial-Ethnic Minorities*

 This is one of the most frequently chosen trade school majors.
 It is the 1st most popular in the country with 27,292 students graduating with an associate’s in allied health in 2021.
-The major attracts more women than men.
-About 75% of the recent graduates in this field are female.
+This major is dominated by women with about 75% of recent graduates being female.

 Racial-Ethnic Diversity